Frequently Asked Questions About the AAS Fellows Program

 A: Nominations may be sponsored by current AAS full members, international affiliates, and members of other AIP member societies if they are in leadership positions such as director of a science center or chair of an academic department.
 You can nominate yourself, as is true for nearly all AAS prizes, awards, and honors.
 We also encourage our six topical Divisions to organize nomination campaigns for qualified members; this will help ensure that our Fellows reflect the full diversity of disciplines represented by our membership.

-A: 30 June each year (the same deadline as most other AAS prize and award nominations); except for 2022 Fellows — nominations are due on 31 July 2021.
+A: 30 June each year (the same deadline as most other AAS prize and award nominations).

 A: Visit the AAS Grants-and-Prizes Portal on the OpenWater Awards website and navigate to the AAS Fellows page.
 There you'll find detailed instructions, a checklist to ensure completeness, and the nomination form itself.